stfwn/neural-network-pruning/report/2-results.md

 results in terms of deviation from its mean when running experiments repeatedly.

-It is immediately worth nothing that conform to @frankle2019's lottery ticket hypothesis, pruned versions of the original network are matching and even outperforming the test accuracy achieved initially.
+It is immediately worth noting that conform to @frankle2019's lottery ticket hypothesis, pruned versions of the original network are matching and even outperforming the test accuracy achieved initially.
 Winning tickets are being found up to 6.9% weights remaining.